Harry Sheehan

 Johnson vs Latchman(UKEAT/0239/19/OO) - Harry acted for the successful Claimant, responding to an appeal against a decision to extend the time for a Claimant to bring a claim for disability discrimination.
 Tucker J found that the ET's findings were open to it, and that, in any event, she would have made the same decision.

-Godwin Jumbo v Zonal Retail Data Systems (UKEAT/0275/19/LA) - Harry acted for the Respondent and responded to an appeal against a decision not to allow the Claimant to amend his claim to add four new causes of action where the Claimant had argued the ET had misapplied both the tests for extension of time and the balance of hardship test for applications to amend.
+Godwin Jumbo v Zonal Retail Data Systems (UKEAT/0275/19/LA) - Harry acted for Respondent and successfully defended an appeal against a decision not to allow the Claimant to amend his claim to add four new causes of action where the Claimant had argued the ET had misapplied both the tests for extension of time and the balance of hardship test for applications to amend.

 Le Page v East London NHS Foundation Trust (UKEAT0161/19/OO) - Harry represented the Respondent who successfully applied for costs following withdrawal of the Claimant's appeal.
 Eady J accepted the Respondent's submissions and awarded costs having found that the appeal was both unreasonable and misconceived.